Chechen Human Rights Association VAYFOND

 The amendment of this Charter requires a decision of the Annual Meeting with at least 2/3 of the votes cast.
 Both members of the Association and the Board may make proposals on amendments to the Charter.

 For the dissolution of the Association, a decision of the Annual Meeting is required with at least 2/3 of the number of votes cast.
-If the Association is dissolved, the Association’s assets must be handed over to other activities with similar goals / charitable purposes.
+If the Association is dissolved, the Association assets must be handed over, by the decision of the General Meeting, to other activities with similar goals / charitable purposes, or distributed among the members of the Association.

-The relationship between clients (support seekers) and employees of the Association’s staff is regulated by the Regulation “On the provision of material aid, legal and social support” in order to avoid conflict situations and misunderstandings between the parties.
+Relations between clients (persons seeking support) and employees of the Association are regulated by the Regulation “On the provision of material assistance, legal and social support” in order to avoid conflict situations and misunderstandings between the parties.